-Our Continuing Education live online workshops (CEUs) are developed for social workers, counselors, and psychologists.
-But as big believers that ALL people can benefit from grief education, they are open to anyone.
+Our Continuing Education live, online workshops are developed for social workers, counselors, and psychologists (with approval from the American Psychological Association, in addition to state board approvals that have reciprocity covering the majority of social workers).
+But as big believers that ALL people can benefit from grief education, they are open to anyone and offer a discounted registration if you don’t require CEUs.
+Click on the registration links below for details and to register.

 Snapshot of our Grief and Loss CEU Calendar:

 See below for additional details.
-The following are all 3 hour, 3 CE trainings.
+The following are all 3 hour, 3 CE trainings with registration open.
+Cost is $50 with CEUs, $30 if you do not require CEU credit.

 - Grief Support for Addiction and Overdose Losses – April 14